-The 15-mile Sheffield Round Walk cuts through beautiful parks and woodland to the southwest of the city.
+The 15-mile Sheffield Round Walk takes you through beautiful parks, woodlands and historic sights to the southwest of the city.
 Whether you want a short stroll or to make a day of it, join the trail at any point and just follow the acorn arrows.

 Make your way through the understated doorway, down the stairs and past the heavy curtain, and let Picture House Social transport you to 1920s New York-style speakeasy.
 With added pizza and ping pong.

 Inspired by a trip to Napoli, Proove’s owners returned to Sheffield to recreate the distinctive wood-fired pizza they enjoyed out there.